dabeaz/curio/README.rst

 **Q: What is the future of Curio?**

-A: Curio should be viewed as a library of primitives related to concurrent systems programming.
+A: Curio should be viewed as a library of basic programming primitives.
 At this time, it is considered to be feature-complete--meaning that it is not expected to sprout many new capabilities.
 It may be updated from time to time to fix bugs or support new versions of Python.

 **Q: Can I contribute?**